Your Trusted Partner

 How to calculate if my job salary meets the S Pass minimum threshold?

-What documentation is needed to prove S Pass salary compliance?
+What documentation you need to prove S Pass salary compliance?

 Key documents include a detailed employment contract specifying salary breakdown, monthly payslips showing consistent payments, bank statements proving direct salary transfers, and any salary revision letters or board resolutions.
 All documents must demonstrate that declared salary matches actual payments received by the employee (MOM Salary Guidelines, 2026).